 Bio

 Dr. Srinivasan is a Clinical Associate Professor in the Department of Ophthalmology at Stanford University.
-Her clinical focus is in the management of concussion-related vision disorders.
+Her clinical focus is on the management of amblyopia, strabismus, childhood refractive errors, and concussion-related vision disorders in children and adults.
 Dr. Srinivasan's research interests are amblyopia, strabismus, and concussion-related vision disorders.
-She serves as an investigator for ongoing clinical studies in the Vision Development and Oculomotor lab headed by Dr. Tawna Roberts.
+She serves as co-Investigator in ongoing clinical trials through the Pediatric Eye Disease Investigator Group (PEDIG), funded by the NIH, and chairs the Pediatrics and Strabismus subgroup within the Observational Health Data Sciences and Informatics (OHDSI) network.

 Clinical Focus